Add Comments to Your Hugo Site with Remark42

 was a bit tricky to get.
 After you have your Remark42 commenting system working with Hugo, login, for example with GitHub, and click on your user name.
 You will see a slide-in screen on the right with your GitHub Admin shared ID.
 Then you can add the ADMIN_SHARED_ID to your docker compose file (be sure to stop and start your docker container after making any changes to the config file).

-Change directory to the location of your docker compose configuration and pull the Remark42 image, using docker compose:
+Ok, let’s get started.
+You first need to download the Remark42 image using the Docker Compose pull command.
+Change directory to the location of your docker compose configuration and “pull” the Remark42 image, using docker compose:

 $ l